datanav/docs/training/010_architecture_and_concepts/020_Beginner.rst

 When modelling data, integration architectures (IA) lay the foundation for shaping and structuring data as it moves from one system to another.
 Within IA, Point-to-point (P2P) and Enterprise Service Bus (ESB) have been used extensively.
-Recent trends move away from these established IAs and places data and its meaning at the center.
+Recently Data Driven Architecture has mobilized data in new ways by placing data and its meaning at its center.

-Before we elaborate on the most recent data driven IA, we want to lay out the history by quickly diving into P2P and ESB.
+To show the evolution of Integration Architectures and why Data Driven Architecture is the natural step forward, we will first introduce you to P2P and ESB.

 .. _point-to-point-1-1: